sungsoo-ahn/2025/_posts/2025-04-28-analytical-simulated-dynamics.md

 where $$f( \cdot , W)$$ is the mapping defining the student, and $$W$$ are the parameters of the student.
 In teacher-student, $$f$$ and $$f^{*}$$ share the same parameterizaton to enable finegrained comparison between the learning of the student and the teacher defining the task.
 Commonly, they are both neural networks and the parameters $$W$$ and $$W^{*}$$ are the weights of the networks.
-In Saad & Solla <d-cite key="saad1995online"></d-cite>, both the teacher and student networks were modeled as a soft-committee machine, which is an average of non-linear perceptrons.
+In Saad & Solla <d-cite key="saad1995online"></d-cite>, both the teacher and student networks were modeled as a soft-committee machine, which is a sum of non-linear perceptrons.

 To train the student network, Saad & Solla <d-cite key="saad1995online"></d-cite> consider gradient descent to improve on the mean squared error between teacher and student outputs at iteration $u$: